 - irritability, hostility and constant negativity

-The saddest part is that as people continue to abuse prescription drugs, they may start losing the support of their family, friends, teachers and loved ones.
+The saddest part is that as people continue to use prescription drugs, they may start losing the support of their family, friends, teachers and loved ones.
 Sometimes in our culture, those who suffer from addiction are more likely to be treated as a failure rather than someone who needs help with a disease.
 That’s exactly what addiction is—a chronic disease.

-Signs And Symptoms Of Clonazepam Abuse
+Serious Side Effects, Signs And Symptoms Of Clonazepam Use

 Addiction to clonazepam will be hard to determine if you don’t know the signs and symptoms.
 Generally, those who become addicted to benzodiazepines will have serious complaints about anxiety and their need for medication.
 Some might even ask for a temporary solution by asking to use someone else’s medication.

 You may be asking yourself, when exactly does someone become dependent on benzodiazepines?
 According to the U.S. National Library of Medicine, any patient who takes a benzodiazepine for longer than three to four weeks is more likely to have withdrawal symptoms if the drug is ceased abruptly.
 The risk of inducing dependence can be reduced by issuing prescriptions limited to one to two weeks supply.